dreamside-digital/less-cms/README.md

 # Less CMS

-A little app to build and deploy static sites
+A little app to build and deploy Gatsby sites.